exodus-tola-mindCoder/FellowshipConnect/README.md

 1. **Register**: Create an account with your fellowship role
 2. **Dashboard**: View daily scripture and recent activity
 3. **Posts**: Share prayer requests, testimonies, and announcements
+   - For testimonies, choose a category and optionally post anonymously or add a photo
+   - React to testimonies with “Amen,” search and filter by category, or sort
+   - Browse all testimonies in the new Testimony Archive (in the navbar or at /testimonies)
 4. **Prayer Wall**: Pray for others and share anonymous requests
 5. **Events**: Stay updated on fellowship activities
 6. **Profile**: Customize your profile and settings